Spectrum (brand)

 Spectrum is the trade name of Charter Communications.
 The name is widely used by both market consumers and commercial businesses.
 Services that Spectrum offers include cable television, internet access, internet security, managed services, mobile phone, and unified communications.

 The Spectrum brand name was introduced in 2014.
 Prior to that, these services were marketed primarily under the Charter brand.
-Following the acquisitions of Time Warner Cable and Bright House Networks by Charter in 2016, these operations also merged into the Spectrum brand.
+Following the acquisitions of Time Warner Cable and Bright House Networks by Charter in 2016 as well as its acquisition of Cox Communications in 2026, these operations also merged into the Spectrum brand.